From Quantum-Mechanical Acceleration Limits to Upper Bounds on Fluctuation Growth of Observables in Unitary Dynamics: Illustrative Examples

 From Eq. (\ref{speed}), we have that

 since $\left\{ \sigma_{l}\text{, }\sigma_{m}\right\} =2\delta_{lm} \mathbf{1}$.
 Finally, inserting Eqs. (\ref{mean}), (\ref{sd}), and (\ref{speed2}) into Eq. (\ref{eq:29}), we have

 for any instant $t$ and, in addition, for any choice of $a\left( t\right) $, $\omega_{0}$, and $\nu_{0}$.
 The equality in Eq. (\ref{equal1}) can be checked analytically.
 Eq. (\ref{equal1}) indicates that the expected value of the square of the velocity observable $v_{A}$ is precisely equivalent to the sum of the squares of the rates of change of the mean $\mu_{A}$ and the standard deviation $\sigma_{A}$ of the observable $A$ at any moment throughout the quantum evolution.
 Consequently, we refer to this as a tight upper bound.
+For further investigations into the tightness of quantum speed limits- quantified either by the energy spread and average energy of a quantum system, or by the rate of change of its phase- we refer the reader to Refs. \cite{LT} and \cite{sun21}, respectively.